rvanzon/vue-animate/README.md

 ```

 ####Supported Animations
   Not all [Animate.css animations](https://github.com/daneden/animate.css#basic-usage "animations") are supported at the moment.
-Here is a list of what's in vue-animate (aka - *what you can put in the transition="x"* attribute) as of right now:
+Here is a list of what's in vue2-animate (aka - *what you can put in the transition="x"* attribute) as of right now:

 #####Bounce
   * `bounce`